This post may contain affiliate links. Please read our disclosure policy.

 After each use, wipe the inside of your skillet with a very thin layer of olive oil, just enough that the skillet is glossy.
 You don’t want any oil to pool and settle when you put the skillet away or it will get sticky.
 You’ll soon start to love your cast iron skillet again!

-• Want to maximize your nutrition?
-Fresh spinach leaves or halved grape tomatoes are a delicious addition.
+- Want to maximize your nutrition?
+Fresh spinach leaves and/or halved grape tomatoes are a great way to work in some extra nutrients.

 Yes!
 You can make it the night before, refrigerate overnight covered with a lid or foil, and bake the next morning (without the lid or foil).